Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Privacy Definitions and Relationships

 \subsubsection{LIP v.s.
 LDP}

-The following relationship holds between LIP and LDP: $\epsilon$-LIP implies $2\epsilon$-LDP and $\epsilon$-LDP implies $\epsilon$-LIP (proof is shown in\cite{Jian1805:Context}).
-This implies that $\epsilon$-LIP is a more relaxed privacy notion than $\epsilon$-LDP, however, it is stronger than $2\epsilon$-LDP.
-Intuitively, LIP relaxes LDP because LDP defenses against adversaries with arbitrary data prior v.s. a fixed prior of LIP.
+Since LDP does not assume a latent variable, to make a fair comparison between LIP and LDP, we assume the input $X$ is private, i.e., $G=X$.
+Then, the following relationship holds between fixed-prior LIP and LDP: $\epsilon$-LIP implies $2\epsilon$-LDP and $\epsilon$-LDP implies $\epsilon$-LIP (proof is shown in\cite{Jian1805:Context}).
+This implies that $\epsilon$-LIP is a more relaxed privacy notion than $\epsilon$-LDP.
+However, it is stronger than $2\epsilon$-LDP.

 When comparing the relationship between $\epsilon$-WC-LIP and $\epsilon$-LDP, we have $\epsilon$-WC-LIP is equivalent to $\epsilon$-LDP (proof is shown in \cite{8761176}).
 Intuitively, these two definitions are equivalent because both of them assume worst-case (context-free) priors.
 Then the relationship between LDP and BP-LIP is straightforward: $\epsilon$-BP-LIP is sandwiched between $\epsilon$-LDP and $\epsilon$-LIP.
-As a result, LIP (BP-LIP, WC-LIP) can be viewed as context-aware versions of LDP with respect to different assumptions on the data priors.
+As a result, LIP, BP-LIP, and WC-LIP can be viewed as context-aware versions of LDP with different assumptions on the data priors.
 We further compare the utility privacy tradeoff between these two definitions in terms of optimal mechanism design in Sec. \ref{sec:LDP}.